 If your doctor says that you can work without restrictions and you feel capable of doing that as well, then continuing to work could be a good option.
 But, what happens if you feel you cannot work but your doctor says you can?

 What should you do if your doctor puts you on work restrictions?

 Work restrictions come in many different forms.
 Many doctors offices use general restrictions similar to the physical exertion categories used by the Department of Labor in the Dictionary of Occupational Titles.
-These fall into five basic categories of work capacity:
+These restrictions fall into five basic categories of work capacity: